msoe-sse/Constitution/Constitution.md

     3. Plan and lead Executive meetings
     4. Curate organization project opportunities
     5. Work in tandem with the VP to achieve their responsibilities
+    6. Is able to view the balance of the Student Account, but not withdraw money

 3. **Vice President**
     1. Elected by REGULAR MEMBERS
-    2. Serve as a liaison for University faculty and administration, industry representatives, and members of the local community
+    2. Serve as a liaison for University faculty and administration, industry representatives, other student organizations, and members of the local community
     3. Curate job postings and career opportunities
     4. Work in tandem with the President to achieve their responsibilities
+    5. Track the membership, contact info of the membership, and membership point standings

 4. **Administrative Coordinator**
     1. Elected by REGULAR MEMBERS
     2. Manage general (non-event related) fundraising efforts
     3. Oversee the Organization's account (balance and reimbursements)
     4. Record minutes at General and Executive Meetings
-    5. Track regular membership point standings

 5. **Communications Coordinator**
     1. Elected by REGULAR MEMBERS
     2. Serve as a liaison for leaders of other organizations on campus
     3. Publish periodic updates to all SE students via the website (and email for larger, more infrequent announcements)
     4. Curate and distribute a quarterly newsletter with valuable information for members and stakeholders
-    5. Forward high-impact updates from individual members to the general membership
+    5. Forward high-impact updates from individual members to the general membership and oversee social media .
+Work in tandem with the Event Coordinator to promote events in all channels (Discord, Teams, Slack, Instagram, etc...)

 6. **Event Coordinator**
     1. Elected by REGULAR MEMBERS